gfcapalbo/import_from_wordpress_to_odoo/trp_get_wordpress_posts/README.rst

 All records will be created as odoo "Administrator".

-The "delete previously imported" will delete all older  assets fron that website (it will not delete assets from other websites.
+The "delete previously imported" will delete all older assets fron that website (it will not delete assets from other websites).
 If not selected the import will add duplicate records.